oliverwljohnson/iot-stick/README.md

 ### Use Case
 Give everyone at a party or club one of these glowsticks.
 On each glowstick is a knob to select what genre they're feeling.
 Each of these glowsticks are networked via ESP Mesh.
 The controller or `Root` node takes a snapshot and uses that data to communicate with the Spotify API to give reccomendations and then automatically play them.

+The idea of the project is to make music choice more democratic.
+It give people a bit more control over what they want to here.

 ### Overview
 ![schematic](pics/schematic.png)